pic-protocol/pic-spec/draft/0.1/pic-spec.md

 3. **Causal Binding**: Each hop is verifiably linked to its predecessor via a Trust Model
 4. **Continuity Validation**: Transitions satisfy executor continuity requirements

+**Distributed Coordination**: These invariants enable PIC to provide authorization semantics for distributed coordination patterns.
+PIC functions as an authorization layer for orchestration engines (Temporal, Apache Airflow, Step Functions), choreography systems (event-driven architectures, saga patterns), and agent frameworks (LangChain, AutoGPT, multi-agent systems).
+Where traditional authorization models require each service to independently verify credentials—creating coordination complexity and confused deputy risks—PIC provides a unified authority chain that flows through the entire coordination graph.
+An orchestrator receiving `PCA_n` can delegate to multiple workers, each receiving `PCA_{n+1}` with appropriately scoped authority, all traceable to the same `p_0` and subject to `ops_0` bounds.

+**Impact**: This authorization model was previously impossible to implement: no existing system can maintain origin immutability and authority monotonicity across arbitrary distributed executions spanning multiple clouds, orchestration engines, and administrative domains.
+PIC provides the first formal framework where a user action in System A causally constrains execution in System Z through 100 intermediate hops, with mathematical guarantees that authority cannot expand and the confused deputy problem cannot occur.

 A **transaction** in PIC encompasses the entire distributed execution from user initiation to completion, not merely database BEGIN/COMMIT semantics.
 A single transaction may span:

 - Hundreds of execution hops across microservices, message queues, and serverless functions